hairyscotsman2/13a-Spirit-of-Alchemy/README.md

 This Foundry VTT module adds the Artificer class for 13th Age to the Toolkit13 system.

 ## Installation
-After downloading
-For local installation
+Either download the ZIP or use the manifest JSON at https://raw.githubusercontent.com/hairyscotsman2/13a-artificer/main/module.json

-copy and paste the folder (or extracted folder) into modules, restart and enable it in the manage modules menu.
+If downloading, for local installation copy and paste the folder (or extracted folder) into modules, restart and enable it in the manage modules menu.
 Restart world.

 For Forge: Go to